-- 7 October 2024: The online system opens and details of how to apply online for a junior school place are sent to parents of children in Year 2 at a West Sussex infant school. - 15 January 2025: Application deadline for on time applications.
-After the deadline of 15 January 2025 any changes to your details or application must be notified to the Pupil Admissions Team by email or post.
+- 2 September 2024: Online applications open and we ask West Sussex state-funded primary schools to send details of how to apply online to parents of children who attend Year 6 in their school. - 31 October 2024: Application deadline for on time applications.
+After the deadline of 31 October 2024 any changes to your application details must be notified using the form above

-Late applications can be made via the Parent Portal as long as an on-time application has not been made.
+Late applications can be made via the Parent Portal as long as an ontime application has not been made.

-If you have to complete a paper form, it is your responsibility to ensure that the form is returned to your local school by the deadline.
+If you have to complete a paper form it is your responsibility to ensure that the form is returned to your local school by the deadline.
+Please note that schools will be closed for half term between 28 October and 01 November 2024.
 Paper forms will not be acknowledged.
-The most secure way is to apply online.
-Please note that the governors of church voluntary aided schools and some academies ask parents to complete the school's Supplementary Information Form (SIF) by the same closing date.
+The most secure way to apply is online.
+Please note that the Governors or Academy Trust of some own admission authority schools ask parents to complete the school's Supplementary Information Form (SIF) by the same closing date.
 This extra information enables these schools to rank applications correctly against their admissions criteria.
 SIFs can be found in Appendix 2 of this booklet and can be obtained from the school concerned.

-• 12 February 2025: Processing deadline for receipt of out of time applications made after the application deadline and receipt of evidence regarding a request to change preferences due to a genuine unforeseeable reason.
-Also, the deadline for receipt of evidence for house movers; please see pages 9-10 for further information on the implications of moving during the allocation of places.
-Any applications received on or after 12 February 2025 will be late applications, received outside of the normal admissions round, and will not be processed until after 14 May 2025.
+• 28 November 2024: Processing deadline for receipt of out of time applications made after the application deadline and receipt of evidence regarding a request to change preferences due to a genuine unforeseeable reason.
+Also the deadline for receipt of evidence for house movers; please see page 10 for further information on the implications of moving during the allocation of places.
+Any applications received on or after 29 November 2024 will be late applications, received outside of the normal admissions round, and will not be processed until after 31 March 2025.

-- 16 January 2025 April 2025: Preferences processed, and information exchanged with schools and other Local Authorities. - 16 April 2025: All applicants who apply through the Parent Portal will be sent an email advising them how to find out, through the Parent Portal, which school their child has been offered.
-Those who apply before 12 February 2025 will receive the email on 16 April 2025.
-Please see the admissions pages of the WSCC website for details of how you can access the result on 16 April 2025 before the email arrives.
+- 29 November 2024 02 March 2025: Preferences processed and information exchanged with schools and other Local Authorities. - 3 March 2025: All applicants will be sent an email with their offer.
+Parents that applied via the Parent Portal can log back into their account on this day, which will show their result.
+Those who apply before 28 November 2024 will receive the result on 3 March 2025.
 Please do not ring to ask which school has been offered because no decisions will be issued by telephone.
-Applicants who do not supply an email address will be sent a letter by second class post, posted during the day. - 14 May 2025 onwards: Late applications received on or after 10 February 2025, made outside the normal admissions round, processed and offer made.
-Waiting lists will be established and places offered if they become available. - May 2025 onwards: Appeals heard by an independent appeal panel. - 3 September 2025: New academic year starts.
+Applicants who do not supply an email address will be sent a letter by second class post, posted during the day. - 31 March 2025 onwards: Late applications received on or after 29 November 2024, made outside the normal admissions round, processed and offers made.
+Waiting lists will be established and places offered if they become available. - April 2025 onwards: Appeals heard by independent appeal panels. - 3 September 2025: New academic year starts.

-Applying for a junior school place (using the Parent Portal)
+Applying for a school place (using the Parent Portal)

-All parents should apply for a junior school online by using the Parent Portal, details of which can be found on the admissions pages of the WSCC website at: Junior school places - West Sussex County Council.
-When you submit your application, you will receive an email containing the information on your application as confirmation that your application has been received.
-Please be aware that all the contact information which you provide will be shared with the allocated school to facilitate transition arrangements.
+All parents should apply for a school online by using the Parent Portal, details of which can be found on the admissions pages of the WSCC website at: Secondary school places - West Sussex County Council.
+When you submit your application you will receive an email confirming the order of preferences on your application as confirmation that your application has been received.